HTTP-RPC/Sierra/README.md

 This guide introduces the Sierra framework and provides an overview of its key features.

 # Getting Sierra
 Sierra is distributed via Maven Central at [org.httprpc:sierra](https://repo1.maven.org/maven2/org/httprpc/sierra/).
 Java 17 or later is required.
+[FlatLaf](https://www.formdev.com/flatlaf/) is recommended.

 # Sierra Classes
 Sierra provides the `UILoader` class, which can be used in conjunction with the following types to to declaratively establish a hierarchy of user interface elements:

-* `RowPanel`, a container that automatically arranges sub-components along the x-axis
+* `RowPanel` - arranges sub-components in a horizontal line, optionally aligning to baseline
-* `ColumnPanel`, a container that automatically arranges sub-components along the y-axis
+* `ColumnPanel` - arranges sub-components in a vertical line, optionally aligning nested elements to a grid
-* `StackPanel`, a container that automatically arranges sub-components by z-order
+* `StackPanel` - sizes sub-components to fill the container
-* `Spacer`, a component that provides fixed or flexible space between other components
+* `Spacer` - provides fixed or flexible space between other components

-These types offer an alternative to the standard Java layout managers, which can often be limiting or difficult to use in practice. `RowPanel` optionally aligns sub-components to baseline, similar to `FlowLayout`. `ColumnPanel` optionally aligns sub-components to a grid, similar to an HTML table or `GridBagLayout`.
+These types offer an alternative to the standard Java layout managers, which can often be limiting or difficult to use in practice.

 Sierra also includes the `TextPane` and `ImagePane` components, which provide an alternative to `JLabel` for displaying basic text or image content, respectively. `TextPane` supports wrapping text without requiring HTML, and `ImagePane` supports scaling without requiring an intermediate `BufferedImage`.